 We investigated acclimated response of photosynthesis using fast repetition rate fluorometry (FastPro8, FRRf3, Fast Ocean System Chelsea Technology Group).
 Physiology was measured in the middle of the exponential growth phase.
-This entailed adding 100 µl to 1 ml of dilute sample (cell count around 1000 cells.mL-1) to 5 mL of fresh culture medium of their respective phosphate concentrations.
+This entailed adding 100 µL to 1 mL of dilute sample (cell count around 1000 cells·mL-1) to 5 mL of fresh culture medium of their respective phosphate concentrations.
 Samples were pre-incubated in the dark at their acclimation temperature for 25 minutes in a water bath, and another 5 minutes in the FRRf to make sure that samples were fully dark acclimated and all reaction centres closed (Suggett et al. 2009).
-Photochemical traits (see below for details) were measured in response to rapid flashes at increasing light intensities from 0 to 1900 µmol m-2 s-1.
+Photochemical traits (see below for details) were measured in response to rapid flashes at increasing light intensities from 0 to 1900 µmol·m-2·s-1.
 Flash frequency and rate followed standard protocols for green algae (Suggett et al. 2009), with 100 flashes of 1.1 μs at 1 μs intervals.
 Peak emission wavelengths of the LEDs used for excitations were at 450 nm.
 Of the parameters returned by the FRRf, rP was particularly relevant to our study as it describes the light responses of photosynthetic efficiency: rP data indicate the relative rate of photosynthesis in response to irradiance and are obtained as an estimate of electron transport through PSII.
-To investigate the light response of the above parameter statistically, we picked the rP value for the closest light intensity to the growth incubators, that is 158 µmol m-2 s-1.
+To investigate the light response of the above parameter statistically, we picked the rP value for the closest light intensity to the growth incubators, that is 158 µmol·m-2·s-1.

 Species competition